Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { OutputParametricSelector } from 'reselect';
 import { OutputSelector } from 'reselect';
 import { PartialTheme } from '@fluentui/react';
-import { PermissionConstraints } from '@azure/communication-calling';
+import type { PermissionConstraints } from '@azure/communication-calling';
 import { PersonaPresence } from '@fluentui/react';
 import { PhoneNumberIdentifier } from '@azure/communication-common';
 import { PhoneNumberKind } from '@azure/communication-common';